zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/provisioning.rst

 Additionally, a device key is generated for the node.
 All this data is stored by the mesh stack, and the provisioning :c:member:`bt_mesh_prov.complete` callback gets called.

+Provisioning security
+*********************

+Depending on the choice of public key exchange mechanism and authentication method, the provisioning process can be secure or insecure.

+On May 24th 2021, ANSSI `disclosed <https://kb.cert.org/vuls/id/799380>`_
+a set of vulnerabilities in the Bluetooth Mesh Provisioning protocol that showcased how the low entropy provided by the Blink, Vibrate, Push, Twist and Input/Output numeric OOB methods could be exploited in impersonation and MITM attacks.
+In response, the Bluetooth SIG has reclassified these OOB methods as insecure in the Mesh Profile specification `erratum 16350 <https://www.bluetooth.org/docman/handlers/DownloadDoc.ashx?doc_id=516072>`_, as AuthValue may be brute forced in real time.
+To ensure secure provisioning, applications should use a static OOB value and OOB public key transfer.

+To provide the device's public key obtained via OOB, call :c:func:`bt_mesh_prov_remote_pub_key_set` on the provisioner side.

 API reference
 *************